Héroes del Silencio: Overview

-Héroes del Silencio started in 1984 as a band named Zumo de Vidrio consisting of Juan Valdivia, his brother Pedro Valdivia and their cousin Javier Guajardo Valdivia.
-Later Enrique Bunbury joined the line-up.
-Bunbury was originally a bass player but after Juan Valdivia heard him sing a David Bowie song, Bunbury became the vocalist.
-Bunbury believed this to be a better fit as he preferred to roam around instead of being stationary on stage.
+Héroes del Silencio was formed in 1984 under the name Zumo de Vidrio (Spanish: Glass Juice) by Juan Valdivia, his brother Pedro Valdivia and their cousin Javier Guajardo Valdivia.
+Enrique Bunbury joined the line-up as a bassist, but became the band's full-time vocalist after Juan Valdivia heard him sing a David Bowie song.

 The band changed their name in 1985 to Héroes del Silencio.
-At first they played in public places and made demo recordings but their breakthrough came when they participated in a music contest in Salamanca and came in second place.
-An EMI producer, Gustavo Montesano, saw the band in the contest and at a later concert in Sala En Bruto, he signed the band.
+At first they played in public places and made demo recordings but their breakthrough came when they placed second in a music contest in Salamanca.
+An EMI producer, Gustavo Montesano, saw the band in the contest and signed the band at a later concert in Sala En Bruto.

 Their first EP, Héroe de Leyenda, was released in 1987 and sold 30,000 copies.
 The following year, the album El Mar No Cesa was released, featuring the songs "Mar Adentro", "Agosto" and "El Estanque", and sold 100,000 copies.
 The supporting tour followed in 1989, documented on the limited edition live album En Directo.

 On 10 December 1990, they released Senderos de Traición, their best-selling album with 2 million copies sold, including 400,000 copies in the first two weeks in Spain alone.
 The following year they started the Senda 91 tour and released another live album, Senda '91.
 In 1993 the band released El Espíritu del Vino.
 600,000 copies of this album, which was played throughout the Americas, were sold.
 They followed this with a tour for El Espíritu del Vino.
 In 1993, Alan Boguslavsky joined the band.

 Due to tensions within the band, Héroes del Silencio took a hiatus and went to Benasque to take a vacation and heal the rifts within the group.
 After this break they acquired a new producer, Bob Ezrin (Lou Reed, Pink Floyd, Peter Gabriel, Alice Cooper, Kiss, etc.) and in 1995 released Avalancha.
-Avalancha was more hard rock than the previous albums, with songs like "Avalancha", "Deshacer el Mundo" and "Iberia Sumergida".
+Avalancha had a sound closer to hard rock than the previous albums, with songs like "Avalancha", "Deshacer el Mundo" and "Iberia Sumergida".
 The album was followed by the Avalancha tour in 1995 and 1996, which produced the live album "Para siempre".

-The band split in 1996, though this did not stop the release of the album Rarezas in 1998 and El Ruido y la Furia in 2005.
+The band split in 1996, but two more albums were released after this: the compilation Rarezas in 1998 and the live album El Ruido y la Furia in 2005.